 The first four classes (September 12, 19, 26 & October 3) will be devoted to reading and discussing Gateway Readings on metaphysics and scientific metaphysics.
-Oct 10 will be an undergraduate only reading discussion.
-October 17, 24, 31 & November 7 will be devoted to discussing graduate student-selected Topic Areas readings.
-Nov 14 will be an undergraduate only reading discussion.
-November 21 & 28 will be devoted to discussing drafts of graduate research papers.
-The last class (Dec 5) will be a discussion of your undergraduate peers' papers.
+The second four classes (October 17, 24, 31 & November 7) will be devoted to discussing student-selected Topic Areas readings.
+The final two classes (November 21 & 28) will be devoted to discussing drafts of student research papers.